joel-wlf/better-vplan-server/README.md

 # better-vplan-server

 REST API server built with flask, based on the dsbapipy library from [@nerrixde](https://github.com/nerrixde) - will be used in my upcoming custom DSB client.
+I had to put everything into one file and remove some code due to some import errors.
+Sorry for the messy code...
+This is my first fullstack project
 ## Demo